 How long does a move from Knoxville to Durham take?

-The 349-mile move from Knoxville, TN, to Durham, NC, takes one to four days.
-Some Knoxville movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Durham.
+The 349-mile journey from Knoxville, TN to Durham, NC, typically takes one to four days.
+Some movers in Knoxville offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Durham.